 The PASSPORT is a great fit for faculty and staff that have made a commitment to alternatively commute.
 It is also a great incentive to new alternative commuters to make an active pledge every day to catch the bus or bike to campus.
 The PASSPORT will be a fit for you are committed to only driving on days that you must-- no more than once per week (otherwise you will run out of free parking days or you will find yourself not meeting the 60% alternative commute requirement per week).

 Stop by Parking Services to sign up for a PASSPORT.
 Please bring your Faculty/Staff ID with you!

 The Nightline (route 411) is designed to provide students with an alternative to driving, walking or bicycling, especially when it may be unsafe to do so at the end of the night.
 It is the mission of the late-night shuttle to provide basic, safe, and convenient transportation to Evergreen students.

 Do you drive a plug-in hybrid or fully electric vehicle?
-The college provides 110-volt and Level Two (220-volt) charging stations on the east side of parking lot C. (Please note: the Level Two chargers require a Blink membership.)
+The college provides Level Two (220-volt) charging stations on the east side of parking lot C. (Please note: the Level Two chargers require a Blink membership or Blink Guest Code.)

 Charging rates range from $0.39/kWh for Blink Plus members to $0.49/kWh for Blink Guests.
 More information is available on Blink's Membership FAQs page HERE.